Podcastori

 3 | Interviewing podcast creators

-The next step was to validate my assumptions about podcast creators through interviews.
-Since I personally knew several creators, I contacted them to learn more about their creative process and better understand the problems they were facing.
-The interactive prototype created in the previous stage was used to iterate on some ideas with the creators and further develop the platform based on their feedback.
+The next step was to validate my assumptions about podcast creators through user interviews.
+Because I personally knew several creators, I was able to reach out to them directly to learn more about their creative process and gain a deeper understanding of the challenges they face.
+The interactive prototype from the previous stage was used during these sessions to explore and iterate on ideas, allowing the platform to evolve based on real creator feedback.

 Illustration of the design process